 From this voltage variation which is due to the force or weight, we can calculate the weight in pounds or kgs.
 So make sure you have some known weights, I have 1kg and 3kg weights which I will use for the calibration.
 A 47uf capacitor is connected in parallel with the 10k resistor, you can use a small value capacitor, the purpose of this capacitor is to stop the voltage fluctuation and get stable values.
 We will read these voltages using the Arduino’s analog pin A0.
 Once again if you want to measure high pressure or weight then use a small value resistor.

-For the Flexiforce sensor interfacing watch video Tutorial “Click Here”
+For the Flexiforce sensor, interfacing watch my video tutorial available at the end.

 float cf = 19.5; // caliberation factor